aamplugin/docs/src/question/licensing/pricing-model.md

 ---

 ::: question Question
-The pricing model is a little bit unclear.
+How does the AAM pricing model works?
 Can you please clarify how much do I pay and when?
 :::

 The premium "Complete Package" adopts unorthodox pricing model.
 First of all, this is a yearly subscription plan.
 However, you pay only once the full amount during initial purchase, and all subsequent years a much smaller amount to be able to download new updates.
 For example, if you pay $99 USD today, then next year, the renewal amount will be only $49 USD.